The information-complete quantum theory: Relation with conventional quantum theory

-On the other hand, no matter how weak gravity is, it is forced to be there by the informational completeness principle, to play a role for the internal consistency of the theory.
-This unique role of gravity (or spacetime) in our theory is consistent with the remarkable fact that only gravity is universally coupled to all other physical fields (particle fields and gauge fields).
+On the other hand, no matter how weak gravity is, it is forced to be there by the information-completeness principle, to play a role for completing a consistent quantum theory.
+This unique role of gravity (or spacetime) in our theory is consistent with the remarkable fact that only gravity is universally coupled to all other physical fields (matter fermion fields and their gauge fields).
 Of course, our current quantum description is an extremely good approximation.
 But for scales near the Planck one and for early Universe, quantized spacetime acts as the programming system and the ICQT will be necessary.
 Thus, both facts (i.e., current QT works so well and quantum gravity effects are so weak at normal scales) hide so deeply any new theoretical architecture beyond current QT, like the ICQT.
-Even in the string theory, there is no change of the underlying quantum formalism.
-By contrast, what we suggest within the ICQT is that at the level of quantized fields including quantized spacetime, everything is quantized and one does not have the usual separation of the quantum system and the observer.
+Even in the string theory and loop quantum gravity, there is no change of the underlying quantum structure.
+By contrast, what we suggest within the ICQT is that at the level of quantized fields including quantized spacetime, everything is quantized and one does not have the usual separation of quantum systems and observers.
 In this case, one has to give up the classical-quantum hybrid feature of current QT.
 For this purpose, the most obvious way seems to be the elimination of the measurement postulate in our fully quantum (namely, not classical-quantum hybrid) description of nature.
 As we hope to argue, giving up the classical concepts associated with the measurement postulate in current QT does not lead to any sacrifice of our predictive power as the complete information is encoded by the dual entanglement structure.